phamios/nft_token/README.md

-# NFToken

-`NFToken` is a non-fungible implementation of the ERC20 standard, allowing scalable NFT transfers with fixed gas costs.

-## Motivations

-`NFToken` is inspired by discussions with [Gabriel Shapiro](https://twitter.com/lex_node) about the legal benefits and technical challenges of representing certificated shares on the Ethereum blockchain.
-See his excellent article "[Tokenizing Corporate Capital Stock](https://gabrielshapiro.wordpress.com/2018/10/28/2/)" for more information on this subject.

-The goal in building `NFToken` was to create a token that is transferable like an ERC20, allows anyone to verify the complete chain of custody for any given token, and does not have prohibitively high gas costs for large transfers.

-The implementation in this repository is a minimal proof of concept that can serve as a starting point for those who wish to expand upon these ideas and integrate them within their own projects.
-We have also produced an expanded version as an integral component of the [ZeroLaw Augmentation Protocol (ZAP)](https://github.com/zerolawtech/ZAP-Tech), that allows unique attributes to be applied on a per-token basis.

 ## How it Works

 `NFToken` applies a unique, sequential index value to every token.
 The first token minted will have an index value of `1`.
 The maximum index value is `18446744073709551616` (`2^64-2`).
 References to token ranges are in the format `start:stop` where the final included value is `stop-1`.
 For example, a range of `2:6` would contains tokens `2`, `3`, `4` and `5`.